guanlingc/guanlingc/README.md

 - 👋 Hi, I’m Guan Ling and welcome to my github portfolio!!
-- 👀 I’m interested in continuous learning, self-improvement and experiences.
+- 👀 My interests lies in continuous learning and self-improvement.
-- 🌱 I’m currently learning about machine learning and this is a diary on the work i have done.
+- 🌱 As the coding becomes more and more important in the current era.
+I decided to get my hands dirty and try some of that coding and machine learning.